-Generic: A drug: (1) that contains the same active ingredient as a brand name drug and is chemically equivalent to a brand name drug in strength, concentration, dosage form and route of administration; or (2) that Medica identifies as a generic product.
-Medica uses industry standard resources to determine a drug's classification as either brand name or generic.
+Generic: A prescription drug: (1) that contains the same active ingredient as a brand name prescription drug and is chemically equivalent to a brand name prescription drug in strength, concentration, dosage form and route of administration; or (2) that Medica identifies as a preferred generic or generic product.
+Medica uses industry standard resources to determine a prescription drug's classification as either brand name or generic.
 Not all products identified as "generic" by the manufacturer, pharmacy or your provider may be classified by Medica as generic.

-Generic drugs are your lower copayment or coinsurance options.
-Consider a generic covered drug if you and your provider decide such a drug is appropriate for your treatment.
-Generic drugs may be identified in the Drug List as Tier 1.
+The Drug List includes preferred generic prescription drugs and generic prescription drugs.
+These prescription drugs are your lower copayment or coinsurance options.
+Consider a preferred generic or generic covered prescription drug if you and your provider decide such a prescription drug is appropriate for your treatment.
+Covered preferred generic prescription drugs may be identified in the Drug List as Tier 1 and covered generic prescription drugs may be identified as Tier 2.

-Brand: A drug: (1) that is manufactured and marketed under a trademark or name by a specific drug manufacturer; or (2) that Medica identifies as a brand name product.
-Medica uses industry standard resources to determine a drug's classification as either brand name or generic.
+Brand: A prescription drug: (1) that is manufactured and marketed under a trademark or name by a specific prescription drug manufacturer; or (2) that Medica identifies as a brand name product.
+Medica uses industry standard resources to determine a prescription drug's classification as either brand name or generic.
 Not all products identified as "brand name" by the manufacturer, pharmacy or your provider may be classified by Medica as brand name.

-Preferred brand drugs on the Drug List have a higher copayment or coinsurance.
-You may consider a preferred brand covered drug to treat your condition if you and your provider decide it is appropriate.
-Preferred brand drugs may be identified in the Drug List as Tier 2.
+Preferred brand prescription drugs on the Drug List have a higher copayment or coinsurance.
+You may consider a preferred brand covered prescription drug to treat your condition if you and your provider decide it is appropriate.
+Covered preferred brand prescription drugs may be identified in the Drug List as Tier 3.

-Non-preferred brand drugs have the highest copayment or coinsurance.
-The covered non-preferred brand drugs are usually more costly.
-Non-preferred brand drugs may be identified in the Drug List as Tier 3.
+Non-preferred brand prescription drugs have the highest copayment or coinsurance.
+The covered non-preferred brand prescription drugs are usually more costly.
+Covered non-preferred brand prescription drugs may be identified in the Drug List as Tier 4.

-If you have questions about Medica's Drug List or whether a specific drug is covered (and/or whether the drug is generic, preferred brand or non-preferred brand), or if you would like to request a copy of the Drug List at no charge, call Member Services at the number on the back of your Medica ID card.
+If you have questions about the Drug List or whether a specific prescription drug is covered (and/or whether the prescription drug is preferred generic, generic, preferred brand or nonpreferred brand), or if you would like to request a copy of the Drug List at no charge, call Member Services at the number on the back of your Medica ID card.
 It is also available on Medica.com/SignIn.